dbmdz/cudami-website-frontend/README.md

-# cudami Website Webapp
+# cudami Website Frontend Webapp

-This webapp is an out of the box cudami Website "viewer".
+This webapp is an out of the box cudami Website "viewer":
 It provides the web-frontend (HTML) for a website and its webpages created in cudami.

 ## Prerequisites